scds/intro-r/lessons/lesson3b.md

 {: .label .label-green }
 Output
 ```
-TRUE
+[1] TRUE
-FALSE
+[1] FALSE
 ```
 </div>

 ### NOT

 The NOT operator reverses the current value.
-True becomes False, and False becomes True.
+TRUE becomes FASLE, and FALSE becomes TRUE.

 <div class="code-example" markdown="1">